Ceazor/SheepCoin/README.md

 🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶

 The sheepDOG is a safe place for sheep.
 He will protect them from the WOLF NFTs, but he needs to fall asleep before you can take your SHEEP.
 I takes the sheepDOG 2 days to fall asleep.
-The sheppard will also take 1% of the sheep you put in to feed his dog.
+Finally, you will need to pay 10 wGasTokens for each day you are protected by the sheepDog.
+95% of these funds goto the Mater (see below) 5% to the team.

 💻💻💻